breathehacker/SCAntlrMiniImplmentation/README.md

 ####    Use of Listeners is not encouraged!
 Vistors are highly recommended.
  It's just what you can implement in less time(mini tasks).....

- The Project synatx has resemblance with SWIFT
+ The Project synatx has resemblance with SWIFT.